Pakistan Pharmacists Association

-Founded by Dr. Naim Anwar Muzzafar, the Pakistan Pharmacists Association (PPA) is the national professional body of pharmacists and pharmacy students in Pakistan.
-It has a mission to promote and expand the profession of pharmacy and the role of pharmacists.
+The Pakistan Pharmacists Association (PPA) is the national professional body of pharmacists and pharmacy students in Pakistan.
+Founded by Dr. Naim Anwar Muzzafar, its mission is to promote and expand the profession of pharmacy and the role of pharmacists.
 The association is dedicated to improving public health and patient care by enhancing professional development of the pharmacists along with Pharmacy Council of Pakistan.